article background

 Fridge door

-The fridge door is typically the warmest part of the fridge – largely because it’s the area exposed to the outside world when you open the door – and in particular, the top shelf of the door will be warmest.
-The products you store in the door can easily get up to as high as 15°C, so it’s recommended to avoid putting food items that are particularly sensitive to spoilage in the door.
-That’s why the top compartment of the door is usually the best place to store butter and soft cheese since these can be at a ready-to-serve temperature as soon as you take them out from the refrigerator.
+When the fridge door is opened, the cold air immediately escapes, making it the warmest part of the fridge.
+Products stored in the fridge door can regularly warm up to 15°C, so it is recommended to avoid putting easily spoiled food items in the door.
+The top compartment of the door is usually the best place to store butter and soft cheese so they can be at a ready-to-serve temperature once removed from the refrigerator.

 Top shelf